David M. Maddox

-David M. Maddox (born 5 April 1938) is a retired United States Army four-star general who served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1992 to 1993 and Commander in Chief, United States Army Europe from 1993 to 1994.
-He commanded the 2nd Armored Cavalry Regiment from 1981 to 1983.
-He is a 1960 graduate of Virginia Military Institute.
+David M. Maddox (5 April 1938 – 3 January 2026) was an American general who last served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1992 to 1993 and Commander in Chief, United States Army Europe from 1993 to 1994.
+His other commands included the V Corps, the 8th Infantry Division, and the 2nd Armored Cavalry Regiment.
+He was a 1960 graduate of Virginia Military Institute.
 He received his Master of Science in Applied Science (Operations Research) from Southern Illinois University in 1969.
+Maddox served in two combat deployments during the Vietnam War, and as the head of US Army forces in Europe, he maintained their combat capabilities amidst reductions in troop levels at the end of the Cold War.